IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 In this scenario, the MDSC needs to discover the underlying PNCs:

-- the network topology, at both optical and IP layers, in terms of nodes and links, including the access links, inter-domain IP links, as well as cross-technology Ethernet links;
+- the network topology, at both optical and IP layers, in terms of nodes and links, including the access links, inter-domain IP links as well as cross-technology Ethernet links;

 - the optical tunnels supporting multi-technology intra-domain IP links;